idno/known/docs/install/instructions.md

 ### Use the automatic installer

 If you’re using a MySQL back-end, you can get started by pointing your browser at your Known site address.
-If you want to use MongoDB, you’ll need to create the configuration file manually, as described below.
+If you want to use MongoDB (or another database backend), you’ll need to create the configuration file manually, as described below.

 ### Use environment variables